Fellowship-of-the-Link/old-TfT-test1/project/About.md

+*version control*:
+* this is version 0
+* required for next version: confirm architecture, rewrite into multiple files under 'Project'
+---

 # About this project
 **This pilot, spawned by [[Fellowship of the Link]] discussions, is creating a partially decentralised map of thinking tools to demonstrate decentralised solutions to collective intelligence.**